 In completing an actuarial valuation, certain future events must be considered.
 A number of assumptions are made and future events are deemed to occur according to these assumptions.
-With the important exception of the discount rate, the actuarial assumptions are management's best estimate and attempt to arrive at the most likely outcome.
-The discount rate has been determined in accordance with IFRS, IAS 19 (Revised).
-The discount rate is prescribed to approximate the long term high quality Canadian Corporate bond yield as at December 31, 2014.
-Management expects the long term return on the Plan's investments to be greater than this rate.
+The actuarial assumptions are management's best estimate and attempt to arrive at the most likely outcome.
+The discount rate has been determined in accordance with International Financial Reporting Standards (IFRS), International Accounting Standard (IAS) 19.
+The discount rate is prescribed to approximate the long term high quality Canadian Corporate bond yield as at December 31, 2015.